amandeep511997/codesnippetsAPI/source/includes/_snippets.md

 ### URL Parameters

 <aside class="warning" style="font-weight: bold;">
-If you don't pass all the Required parameters, you may get a validation error message, that parameter can't be blank.
+If you don't pass all the Required parameters, you will get a validation error message, that parameter can't be blank.
 With status 422 - unprocessible entity.
 </aside>

 Required Parameter | Data Type | Description